-• a professional qualification plus 5 years' relevant experience, two of which should be at appropriate senior management level.
+a professional qualification plus 5 years' relevant experience, three of which should be at appropriate senior management level.

 If an applicant does not meet the standard entry requirements UCEM will consider the application on an individual basis.
-In these cases, the application will be assessed by the Programme Leader, who will give careful consideration to any professional and life experiences as well as any academic or vocational qualifications the applicant may hold.
-For Hong Kong students, the application will be assessed by the Dean of School (International).
+In these cases, the application will be assessed by the Programme Leader or for students in Hong Kong by the Dean of School (International), who will consider any professional and life experiences as well as any academic or vocational qualifications the applicant may hold.
 The applicant may be asked to provide a detailed personal statement and/or a reference or letter of support from an employer or mentor to support the application.